 Global Energy Monitor’s Global Coal Plant Tracker (GCPT) uses a two-level system for organizing information, consisting of both a database and wiki pages with further information.
-The database tracks individual coal plant units and includes information such as plant sponsor and parent company, plant status, plant and coal type, and location.
+The database tracks individual coal plant units and includes information such as plant owner and parent company, plant status, plant and coal type, and location.
 A wiki page for each power station is created within the GEM.wiki, and contains more detailed, footnoted information such as project history and public opposition.
 The database and wiki pages are updated bi-annually, in January and July.

 Preliminary lists of plants in each country were gathered from public and private data sources including Global Energy Observatory, CARMA, BankTrack’s “Dirty Deals” list, Wikipedia, Enipedia, WRI’s “Global Coal Risk Assessment” report (2012), Platts World Energy Power Plant database, Industcards “Power Plants Around the World Photo Gallery”, national-level trackers developed by environmental organizations (Sierra Club (USA), Kara Atlas (Turkey), and Deutsche Umwelthilfe (Germany)), as well as various company and government sources.
 The data was then vetted against additional sources of information, listed below.